-Grow with Kare: State Fair Gardens
+Grow with KARE: State Fair Gardens

-At some point between the bucket of cookies and the fried pickles, you might need a second to relax at the Minnesota State Fair.
-One of the 28 gardens on the fairgrounds just might be the perfect spot to do just that.
+FALCON HEIGHTS, Minn. - At some point between the bucket of cookies and the fried pickles, you might need a second to relax at the Minnesota State Fair.
+One of the 28 gardens on the fairgrounds just might be the perfect spot to do that.

 Some, like the Liberty Bell Garden near the corner of Cosgrove and Judson have stood the test of time.
 This garden near the horticulture building has been beautifying the fair since 1921!
 It features plenty of succulents.